ASLS-org/studio/docs/manual/interface/grouppool/index.md

 <img style="border-radius:5px" src="/interface/group-pool_new.png" alt="new group button" width="300"/>

 A popup prompting for fixture selection, group name and color definition will be displayed.
 Groups may be created without any fixture association.
-A group's fixture list and settings may be edited later through the [group's modifier](/manual/modifiers/group/) section.
+A group's fixture list and settings may be edited later through the [group's modifier](/modifiers/group/) section.

 <Video src="/interface/group_pool_add_popup.webm"/>

 ## Editing Groups

 Group's setting can be edited directly from the group modifier.
 A group's modifier is displayed by clicking anywhere on the group that you wish to edit in the [group pool](#group-pool).
-For further information regarding group modification please refer to the [Group modifier](/manual/modifiers/group/) section.
+For further information regarding group modification please refer to the [Group modifier](/modifiers/group/) section.

 ### Chase pool

 Sets of cues may be dispatched and arranged in chases which will be responsible for triggering multiple predefined cues over time.
 Each individual group may store an indefinite amount of chases.
-For further information relative to chases please see the [chase modifier](section).
+For further information relative to chases please see the [chase modifier](/modifiers/chase/) section.

 <Video src="/interface/group_pool_chasepool.webm"/>